-- The Complainant submitted to the Board that he accepted the Potential Gross Income (PGI)and vacancy rate used by the Respondent in calculating the Effective Gross Income (EGI) for the subject.
-However, the Complainant argued that, rather than applying a Gross Income Multiplier (GIM) to the Effective Gross Income to arrive at an estimate of value, as the Respondent had done, an estimate of expenses should be deducted from the Effective Gross Income to arrive at a Net Operating Income (NOI).
-The Complainant suggested to the Board that an expense amount of \$3,500 per suite would be appropriate although the actual expenses per suite were higher.
-An appropriate capitalization rate should then be applied to that NOI to arrive at a value for the subject (C-1, page 2). - The Complainant presented to the Board details of ten sales comparable properties and argued that a capitalization rate of 6.50% derived from these sales should be applied to the NOI of the subject.
-He suggested to the Board that most weight should be placed on sales comparables 7, 8 and 9 (C1 page 2). - He noted for the Board that some of the comparables were in the adjacent market area 5, while the subject was in market area 4.
-Two of the sales (#9 and #10) were post facto although he indicated that the sales still occurred in the 2009 assessment year.
+- The Complainant submitted to the Board that he accepted the Potential Gross Income (PGI) and vacancy rate used by the Respondent in calculating the Effective Gross Income (EGI) for the subject.
+However, the Complainant argued that, rather than applying a Gross Income Multiplier (GIM) to the Effective Gross Income to arrive at an estimate of value, as the Respondent had done, he suggested that an estimate of expenses should be deducted from the effective Gross Income to arrive at a Net Operating Income (NOI).
+The Complainant further suggested to the Board that an expense amount of \$3,500 per suite would be appropriate although the actual expenses per suite were higher.
+An appropriate capitalization rate should then be applied to that NOI to arrive at a value for the subject (C-1, page 2). - The Complainant indicated to the Board that while renovations had been done to the subject over the last few years, those renovations were routine maintenance on older buildings. - The Complainant presented to the Board details of sales of ten comparable properties and argued that a capitalization rate of 6.5% derived from these sales should be applied to the NOI of the subject.
+He suggested to the Board that most weight should be placed on sales comparables 7, 8 and 9 (C-1, page 2). - He noted for the Board that some of the comparables were in the adjacent market area 5, while the subject was in market area 4.
+Two of the sales were post facto although he indicated that the sales still occurred in the 2009 assessment year.
 The average capitalization rate of these comparables was 6.32% and the median was 6.34%.
 He pointed the Board to a third party document prepared by Cushman and Wakefield (C-1, page 22) which stated that the average capitalization rate for all multi-family sales in Edmonton in 2009 was 6.7%.
-From this information, the Complainant argued that a capitalization rate of 6.50% applied to the subject would be appropriate. - The Complainant argued that the Board should place most weight on this capitalization approach to value, which would yield a value less than the assessment amount and he requested that the Board reduce the assessment of the subject accordingly. - The Complainant also noted for the Board that the average time adjusted sale price per suite for all his comparables would support his request for a reduction in the assessment of the subject in the value of \$6,900,000 (C-1 page 3).
+From this information, the Complainant argued that a capitalization rate of 6.50% applied to the subject would be appropriate. - The Complainant argued that the Board should place most weight on this capitalization approach to value, which would yield a value less than the assessment amount and he requested that the Board reduce the assessment of the subject accordingly. - The Complainant also noted for the Board that the average time adjusted sale price per suite for all his comparables would support his request for a reduction in the assessment of the subject.